-A Cash Equivalent Transfer Value (CETV) is the actuarially assessed capital value of the pension scheme benefits accrued by a memberat a particular point in time.
+A Cash Equivalent Transfer Value (CETV) is the actuarially assessed capital value of the pension scheme benefits accrued by a member at a particular point in time.
 The benefits valued are the member's accrued benefits and any contingent spouse's pension payable from the scheme.
-A CETV is a payment made by a pension scheme or arrangement to secure pension benefits in another pension scheme or arrangement when the member leaves a scheme and chooses to transfer the benefits accrued in their tommer scheme.
-The pension scheme or arrangement when the that the individual has aborued as a consequence of their total membership of the pension scheme.
-The pension benefits in another scheme or which disclosure applies.
-The CETV figures and the other pension details include the value of any pension benefits in another scheme or arrangement which the individual has transferred to the N-KS pension scheme.
-The yabo include any additional pension benefit accrued to the member as a result of their purchasing additional years of pension scheme.
-The scheme at their own cost CETVs are calculated within the guidelines and framework prescribed by the Institute and Faculty of Actuaries.
+A CETV is a payment made by a pension scheme or arrangement to secure pension benefits in another pension scheme or arrangement when the member leaves a scheme and chooses to transfer the benefits accrued in their former scheme.
+The pension figures shown relate to the benefits that the individual has accrued as a consequence of their total membership of the pension scheme, not just their service in a senior capacity to which disclosure applies.
+The CETV figures and the other pension details include the value of any pension benefits in another scheme or arrangement which the individual has transferred to the NHS pension scheme.
+They also include any additional pension benefit accrued to the member as a result of their purchasing additional years of pension service in the scheme at their own cost.
+CETVs are calculated within the guidelines and framework prescribed by the Institute and Faculty of Actuaries.